 So, scissors or trimmers are your choices; it depends on the level of perfection that you want and the right tools for the job.
 The length is also a judging factor on what tool to use.

 If you choose to use scissors, then grab a comb and start cutting it.
-This time we don’t want a fine line, rather an angled cut, almost at 45 degrees.
+This time we don’t want a fine line, but rather an angled cut, almost at 45 degrees.

 Using a mustache trimmer is also a good choice, and this time you just start pressing the trimmer against the mustache to cut.
 Again the angle and length of the cut are your choices.